 I graduated summa cum laude from the University of Wisconsin, River Falls, majoring in Spanish and International Studies and minoring in Political Science.
 During those three years, I spent time abroad in both Japan and Spain, teaching English to children ages 10-18 while immersing myself in the target cultures.
 After graduation, I worked for three years at a Fortune 500 company, further developing my interpersonal, oral, and written communication skills.
 I also taught free Spanish sessions there to employees in all walks of their language-learning paths: from complete beginner to advanced learners wanting a review.

-I love reading, writing, traveling (both locally and internationally), learning new languages, sports, dancing (especially Lindy Hop!), and spending time with family and friends.
+I love reading, writing, traveling (both locally and internationally), learning new languages, sports, dancing (especially Lindy Hop!), and spending time with husband, family and friends.

 I look forward to speaking with you and helping you/your student increase in knowledge and comprehension, achieve ambitious goals, and find a new/renewed love of learning.

 Undergraduate Degree: University of Wisconsin-River Falls - Bachelors, Spanish; International Studies

 Graduate Degree: Middlebury College - Current Grad Student, Spanish

 Reading, Traveling, Sports, Lindy Hop